evazhang612/sokt-landing/index.md

 ---

-A social media experiment without ads or wallets, starting with web3.
+A web3 social media experiment without ads or wallets.

-We start by solving the social discovery and curation problem for web3 users.
+We start with the social discovery and curation problem for web3 users.

 Part of a new social network without ads, where users create2Earn.